Hermetic Word Frequency Counter

 What is a Word?

-The term 'word' usually means a word in a natural language such as English or German, but for this software it has an extended meaning.
+The word 'word' usually means a word in a natural language such as English or German, but for this software it has an extended meaning.
 A word is a sequence of characters bounded by spaces, but it is necessary to specify which characters exactly are admissible in words.

 The following characters are not admissible in words: plus signs (+), semicolons (;), double quotes (") and left and right angle-brackets (<>).
-(And, of course, a word cannot include a space.)
+In the Advanced Version the tilde (~) is also not permitted.

 Introduction User Manual: Contents